Snowy0521/Razavi_Electronics_Notes/Electronics_Razavi_05.md

-# Razavi Electronics 1, Lec 5
+# Razavi Electronics 1, Lec 5, PN Junction in Forward Bias, Intro. to Diodes

 This is my note for the electronics from razavi, I hope I can keep going it!!!